apayne/supervision-scripts/README.md

 * Adapts to your supervision framework.
 Choose Gerrit Pape's runit, or Laurent Bercot's s6.

-* Support scripts are neutral to system management and can be easily incorporated.
-It means they can be used with ignite, anopa, or s6-rc.

 * Logging is included "out of the box".
 Each definition receives its own logging directory.